 We come across a lot of business owners who have great offerings and great websites, but they don’t have a blog.
 This is a mistake.

 You may not consider yourself a blogger, but your photography business needs a blog.
-A photography blog can help you improve your SEO, engagement, traffic, credibility, trust, and even conversions.
+It’s not enough to post on LinkedIn, Facebook, or Twitter.
+Being active on social media is great, but it’s only one piece of the puzzle.
+A photography blog can help you improve your SEO, engagement, reach, traffic, credibility, trust, conversions, and revenue.

-Blogging helps you boost your search engine rankings and improve your relationship with your audience.
+Blogging helps you boost your search engine rankings and improve your relationship with your audience, especially if you do content marketing.
+(Which is just a fancy way of saying: create content and put it out there.)

-A good blog provides helpful, quality content to its readers so they can find the answers they need.
+A good blog provides helps people by providing quality content to its readers so they can find the answers they need.

 A great blog does this, plus positions you as the authority to provide a roadmap and help people master the particular topic in question.
 It positions you as the one with the expertise to guide visitors in the rest of the steps along the buyer journey, ultimately leading to your products or services as the solution to their problems.